 The Eliot is committed to providing physical education to its students, believing there is a direct correlation between physical health and a student’s ability to learn.
 Physical activity and instruction not only nurtures a healthy body, but also boosts student’s energy, stamina, concentration and self-confidence promoting better academic performance and success at school.

 The mission of the Eliot K-8 Innovation Upper School is to create a community of learners that strives for excellence in both academics and character.
-Our learning community is based on four guiding principles: Be Respectful, Responsible, Safe, Kind and Inclusive.
+Our learning community is based on five guiding principles: Be Respectful, Responsible, Safe, Kind and Inclusive.

 We believe that each student has the potential to make positive choices of behavior that contribute towards your growth as an educated and responsible citizen.

 The purpose of the Eliot Scholars Program is to meet the developmental needs of middle school students with an emphasis on a student’s level of achievement and a student’s behavioral needs.
 The intent is to recognize that each student is on an individual development level and that a student’s level may fluctuate dependent on many factors.